Salvador Laurel: Vice president and prime minister

 As secretary of foreign affairs from February 1986 to September 1987, Vice President Laurel represented the Philippines in various international conferences attended by the heads of state.
 His official visit to China in 1986 was hailed as the "milestone marking the re-orientation of Philippine foreign policy".

-For his services, Laurel received on June 21, 1996, the Gawad Mabini Award, with the highest rank of dakilang kamaong; awarded the grand cross of the Order of Isabella the Catholic by King Juan Carlos I of Spain in 1986; and awarded the grand cross of the Order of Liberty and Unity from the Association for the Unity of Latin America in 1993 in New York.
+For his services, Laurel received on June 21, 1996, the Gawad Mabini Award, with the highest rank of taking kampong; he was awarded the grand cross of the Order of Isabella the Catholic by King Juan Carlos I of Spain in 1986; and awarded the grand cross of the Order of Liberty and Unity from the Association for the Unity of Latin America in 1993 in New York.

-He resigned from the Cabinet as secretary of foreign affairs on September 8, 1987, citing as his reasons "fundamental differences on moral principles" with President Corazon Aquino.
-He was succeeded by Raul Manglapus in October 1987.
+He resigned from the Cabinet as secretary of foreign affairs on September 8, 1987, citing "fundamental differences on moral principles" with President Corazon Aquino.
+Manuel Yan succeeded him in February 1987.

 1992 presidential elections

 In 1992, Laurel ran for president (under the banner of the Nacionalista Party) and lost in a field of seven contenders.
 This was his first and only electoral defeat since 1967.